 The Consumer Services Section investigates and mediates complaints from the public regarding operation, billing, terminations, quality of service and facilities of public service corporations.
-The Section engaged in the following activities during FY 2013-14:
+The Section engaged in the following activities during FY 2014-15:

-Public Comment Meetings: In an effort to provide consumers an opportunity to voice their concerns and opinions on proposed rate increases and the quality of service of the public utilities serving them, the Consumer Services Section conducts public comment meetings.
+Public Comment Meetings: In an effort to provide consumers an opportunity to voice their concerns and opinions on proposed rate increases and the quality of service of the public utilities serving them, the Consumer Services Section supports public comment meetings.
+When requested, the Consumer Services Section organizes a public comment meeting.
 When a public utility files an application for a rate increase, the Consumer Services Section assists in the review of the application for sufficiency.
 It also receives and responds to customer service problems and comments.
-If necessary, the Consumer Services Section organizes a public comment meeting prior to the rate hearing.
-These meetings have proven to be beneficial to the public utilities in establishing better communications between them and their customers.
-During FY 2013-14, the Consumer Services Section assisted with or held 25 public comment/town hall meetings.
+During FY 2014-15, the Consumer Services Section assisted with or held 11 public comment/town hall meetings.

 Mediation: When the public utility and the consumer are not able to agree on the resolution of the consumer's complaint, a representative from the Utilities Division will conduct an independent mediation to resolve the complaint.
-The Consumer Services Section conducted 37 mediations.
+The Consumer Services Section conducted 16 mediations.

 Meter Testing: The Consumer Services Section tests water meters when the accuracy of the meter reading is questioned.
-The Consumer Services Section tested 37 meters.
+The Consumer Services Section tested 47 meters.

 Field Investigations: On-site field investigations are sometimes needed in order to resolve a dispute.
 These investigations may entail an inspection of the physical plant of the public utility, a review of its books and records, and verbal interaction with the customer and the public utility.
-Consumer Services conducted 7 field investigations.
+Consumer Services conducted 6 field investigations.

 Opinions: During a pending rate case, consumers are able to provide feedback to the Commission which becomes docketed with the case.
-The Consumer Services Section handled 1,304 opinions including 103 petitions with 41,470 signatures.
+The Consumer Services Section handled 2,978 opinions including 75 petitions with 4,911 signatures.